fiorella-jaramillo/fmjg/docs/seminars/06-Community Engagement.md

 ![](../images/co/b.jpg)

 After this exercise, I had realized that this is the challenge that I care about.
+Because, I saw myself reflected in several people on street going fast from one point to another, without, actually looking around.
+Besides, after the previous body-meditation-action exercises we had in class, it seems to me, that I was more conscious of my posture and the relationship with it in my routines.

 ![](../images/co/a.jpg)